sbjorkholt/ISSSV1337_2022/Week 2/Day7.md

 There are many packages one can use to conduct webscraping in R. In this course, we will be focusing on the webpage `rvest`.
 It is a part of the `tidyverse` and is widely used and supported.

-Some of the most important functions in the `rvest` package is:
+Some of the most important functions in the `rvest` package are:

 ```r